Gorelishvili v. Georgia | 2007

 Background

 Ilnar Gorelishvili wrote a regular column for a newspaper, aiming to expose corruption in public service.
 One article, published in July 2000, concerned a politician with close links to the government and his ownership of several properties.
 It included a picture of his summer house, which was described as “a palace”.
-Ms Gorelishvili compared the value of the properties to the politician’s salary, questioned how he could have acquired so many assets in public service alone, and suggested that it may have come from political corruption.
+Ilnar compared the value of the properties to the politician’s salary, questioned how he could have acquired so many assets in public service alone, and suggested that it may have come from political corruption.

-Ms Gorelishvili took her case to the European Court of Human Rights.
+Ilnar took her case to the European Court of Human Rights.

 Judgment of the European Court of Human Rights

 Georgian defamation law at the time had not distinguished between facts and opinions.
 The facts which had been presented in the article were that the politician had owned the property.
-This had been based on his public declaration of ownership, and was not in dispute.
+This had been based on his public declaration of ownership and was not in dispute.

 The suggestion that the property had come from political corruption had not been presented as a fact.
 It had been raised as a possible opinion.
 Given the circumstances of the case, the opinion had not been unreasonable.
-However, the requirement by the Georgian courts for Ms Gorelishvili to prove the truth of this opinion had interfered with her right to free speech.
+However, the requirement by the Georgian courts for Ilnar to prove the truth of this opinion had interfered with her right to free speech.
 It had not been justified in the circumstances.

 Follow-up